D1ang/DIGIdesigner/README.md

 ### Reset input field on change:
 The input fields won't change when an option on the input field before are changed.

+### SecurityError: Failed to read the 'cssRules'
+The dom-to-image librarie creates a strange security error on the latest chrome version.
+It's more of a warning and not a real error and it doesn't effect any usability of the code.

 The following tests have been used to ensure proper site functionality:

 - [GTmetrix](https://gtmetrix.com/): To test on website loading times.